Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Introduction

-Comprehensive numerical models of complex systems such as the Earth's climate are difficult to control because they are computationally expensive to run and depend on many free or at least uncertain parameters.
+Numerical models of complex systems such as the Earth's climate are difficult to control because they are computationally expensive to run and depend on many free or at least highly uncertain parameters.
 Given the nonlinear dynamics typically represented by such models, they can respond to changes in these parameters in drastic and unforeseen ways.
-Such models are often not differentiable so that gradients of model output with respect to parameter changes cannot be computed.
-This makes systematic and objective parameter optimization impossible \cite{Gelbrecht2023}.
+Prominent examples are global climate models, ranging from reduced-order box models with a few coupled equations and Earth system models of intermediate complexity (EMICs, \citep{Claussen2002}) to General Circulation Models (GCMs), which explicitly simulate 3D fluid dynamics in atmosphere and oceans, and complex Earth system models (ESMs), which are used in the Coupled Model Intercomparison Project CMIP \citep{Eyring2016} and typically include biogeochemical cycles \citep{Gutierrez2021, Scholze2012}.
+ESM components and other geoscientific models that capture individual components of the Earth system (such as ocean-only models, terrestrial vegetation models, and ice sheet models) are often also applied in an ``offline'' (standalone) fashion and feature similar challenges.

-Prominent examples are climate and Earth system models (ESMs), which are highly costly numerical simulators of the Earth's climate, including general circulation models for the atmosphere and oceans, as well as land-surface, cryosphere, and carbon cycle components \cite{Gutierrez2021}.
-Due to their complexity and the limited availability of observations, such models involve unavoidable and often unquantifiable uncertainties \cite{Curry2011, Stainforth2007}.
-In particular, such models exhibit a large number, at the order of hundreds, of free parameters, e.g. from representing sub-grid scale processes that cannot be explicitly resolved, such as turbulent mixing, cloud formation, or biogeochemical phenomena.
+Due to their complexity, and the limited availability of observations, such models involve unavoidable and often unquantifiable uncertainties of structural and parametric origin \citep{Curry2011, Stainforth2007}.
+In particular, ESMs exhibit a large number, at the order of hundreds, of free parameters, e.g. from representing sub-grid-scale processes that cannot be explicitly resolved, such as turbulent mixing, cloud formation, or biogeochemical phenomena.
+Even climate models of reduced complexity \citep{Claussen2002} are still too complex for a systematic assessment of their full behavior or comprehensive exploration of parameter spaces.
+On the other hand, low-complexity conceptual models \citep{Dijkstra2024} can lack consistency with more realistic models.

-Since state-of-the-art ESMs are not differentiable \cite{Gelbrecht2023,Shen2023}, they are hand-tuned, instead of objectively calibrated.
-This tuning is performed based on subjective expert judgement, with the aim of approximately matching observed features like the global radiative balance or a target climate sensitivity \cite{Mauritsen2012, Hourdin2017, Mauritsen2020}.
-Moreover, even if an optimal choice of parameters may be found given an observational constraint, other relevant features of the climate system remain unconstrained, and a large part of the parameter space remains unexplored.
-In principle, such an exploration can be achieved with perturbed-physics ensembles \cite{Collins2011} where a number of parameters is varied according to a pre-defined design, after which a simulation is performed for each parameter combination.

-However, due to the often practically unquantifiable parametric uncertainty, and the structural uncertainty of any given model, these ensembles do not allow a probabilistic interpretation of the range of model outcomes \cite{Curry2011, Stainforth2007}.
-Moreover, the large number of parameters and the large computational cost of running complex models prevents a thorough sampling of parameter space.